- Home

 2. Be mindful of your sitting posture

-Many of us have poor posture and aren’t aware of it.
-If you’re sitting down, take a moment to check your position – are you slouching or leaning forward?
+Many of us have poor posture without realising it.
+If you’re sitting, take a moment to check your position – are you slouching or leaning forward?

-The spine has a series of natural curves and when our posture works against these curves, the nerves can become damaged.
-If you have a job where you sit in front of a screen, the natural tendency is to lean towards it, which further harms our lumbar discs.
+The spine has a series of natural curves, and when our posture works against them, the nerves can become damaged.
+If you have a job sitting in front of a screen, the natural tendency is to lean towards it, which can further harm your lumbar discs.

-It’s really important to find a sitting position that supports your spine’s natural curves – so if you spend a lot of time sitting down, it’s worth reevaluating your posture.
-It may also be helpful to invest in an ergonomic chair which supports your spine.
+It’s important to find a seated position that supports your spine’s natural curves – so if you spend a lot of time sitting down, it’s worth reevaluating your posture.
+It may also help to invest in an ergonomic chair that supports your spine.
 The Independent has a list of the best ergonomic chairs.

-To find out more about improving your posture, watch the video below.
+To find out more about improving your posture, check out the video below.

 3. Try to keep sitting time to a minimum